 The good news is that most people don’t face this alone, because in most cases the Government will pay for at least part of the care.

-The means test also looks at the income of the person needing care (excluding certain disability benefits and pensions), to see whether they should have to pay towards their fees from income.
+The means test also looks at the income of the person needing care (excluding certain disability benefits), to see whether they should have to pay towards their fees from their income.